Automated description from the Alliance of Genome Resources (Release 5.3.0)

 Predicted to enable neuropeptide receptor activity.
-Predicted to be involved in several processes, including positive regulation of ERK1 and ERK2 cascade; positive regulation of release of sequestered calcium ion into cytosol; and righting reflex.
-Predicted to act upstream of or within signal transduction.
-Predicted to be located in plasma membrane.
-Predicted to be integral component of membrane.
-Predicted to be active in cytoplasm.
-Predicted to be integral component of plasma membrane.
+Predicted to be involved in several processes, including negative regulation of defecation; positive regulation of ERK1 and ERK2 cascade; and righting reflex.
+Predicted to act upstream of or within G protein-coupled receptor signaling pathway.
+Predicted to be located in membrane.
+Predicted to be active in cytoplasm and plasma membrane.
 Is expressed in brain and testis.
+Used to study sleep disorder.
 Human ortholog(s) of this gene implicated in asthma; inflammatory bowel disease; newborn respiratory distress syndrome; and rheumatoid arthritis.
 Orthologous to human NPSR1 (neuropeptide S receptor 1).